Nursing Core (NURS)

 NURS 397.
 Issues in Nursing Practice.
 3 hours.

-Analysis of social, economic, and policy issues affecting the practice of professional nursing with emphasis on strategies for advancing the profession.
-Course Information: Prerequisite(s): Credit or concurrent registration in NURS 210 and NURS 242; or consent of the instructor.
+Analysis of social, economic, and policy issues affecting the practice of professional nursing with emphasis on strategies for advancing the profession and professionalism.
+Course Information: Meets eight weeks of the semester.
+Prerequisite(s): Consent of the instructor and Successful completion of preadmission required courses.

 NURS 403.
 Cultural Fluency, Communication, and Ethics.
 3 hours.